gravitypersists/fake-fetch/README.md

   - `delay`: *Number*
   - `custom`: *Object*

-If you do not provide a `url` parameter in these options, fakeFetch will give you a partially applied function, this will let you configure fetch how you please.
+If you do not provide a `url` parameter in these options, fauxFetch will give you a partially applied function, this will let you configure fetch how you please.
 For example:

 ```
-const ImmediateFetch = fakeFetch({ delay: 0 })
+const ImmediateFetch = fauxFetch({ delay: 0 })
 ```

-Will give you a fake fetcher that does not wait the default 200ms.
+Will give you a faux fetcher that does not wait the default 200ms.
 You might want to customize how your server API works, however:

 ```
-const customFetch = fakeFetch({
+const customFetch = fauxFetch({
   custom: {
     '/me/get_ring': {
       'post': () => {